 Foot massagers aren't something you might have considered spending money on, but to anyone who regularly suffers sore, tired and aching feet, they can be an excellent investment.
 These surprisingly affordable devices can help you unwind at the end of the day, speed up the recovery of your feet, improve circulation and lower stress, as helping to treat specific medical conditions.
 (It's important, of course, to check with your doctor before making a purchase for that reason.)

 Unlike the best foot spas, which require filling with water and emptying and cleaning afterwards, foot massagers are generally 'plug and play', so are much simpler to use.
 In this article, we bring you six of the best foot massagers on the market today, each of which has something slightly different to offer.
+(For a full-body treat, head to our guide to the best massagers).

 - Treat yourself with one of the best oil diffusers